noppa/google-closure-compiler-npm-issue234-mre/README.md

 # MRE for Google Closure Compiler issue 234

-This repository cotnains two Dockerfiles which are nearly identical.
+This repository contains two Dockerfiles which are nearly identical.
 They both install Node v16 and [google-closure-compiler](https://github.com/google/closure-compiler-npm).
 The difference is that one of them uses Ubuntu as its base image, the other uses Arch Linux.